alljoyn/devtools-codegen/test/unitTest/ReadMe.txt

 ==================
 If the enviroment variable ALLJOYN_THINLIBRARY_HOME is set to the root directory of your Thin Library source installation then the thin library unit tests will compile the code using SCons as well as generate the code.
+If the whitespace checker is not installed modify the tl_test.py file as follows:

+    Near the end of the file change "WS=detail" to "WS=off".